Sumanth99999/kubernetes/cm1z52cqi000009jubocd3t73.md

 # Spring Boot based Java web application

-This is a simple Sprint Boot based Java application that can be built using Maven.
-Sprint Boot dependencies are handled using the pom.xml at the root directory of the repository.
+This is a simple Spring Boot based Java application that can be built using Maven.
+Spring Boot dependencies are handled using the pom.xml at the root directory of the repository.

 This is a MVC architecture based application where controller returns a page with title and message attributes to the view.